Pierre Barrois: Early career

 Marceau's division fought at the Battle of Sprimont on 17–18 September 1794.
-The French feinted with their left wing, but the real thrust was made by the right wing divisions of Marceau, Jean Adam Mayer and Honoré Alexandre Haquin, plus part of Jacques Maurice Hatry's.
-The right wing counted almost 60,000 men under the overall command of Barthélemy Louis Joseph Schérer.
+The French feinted with their left wing, but the real thrust was made by the right-wing divisions of Marceau, Jean Adam Mayer and Honoré Alexandre Haquin, plus part of Jacques Maurice Hatry's.
+The right-wing counted almost 60,000 men under the overall command of Barthélemy Louis Joseph Schérer.
 An Allied observer, Louis Alexandre Andrault de Langeron witnessed the French assault on the bridge of Aywaille, "on which the Austrians had placed two 12-pounder guns, which fired case shot on the attackers.
 They passed it, throwing into the river their dead and wounded who obstructed their passage.
 With their generals in front, they descended the scarped bank of the Ourthe torrent and crossed it..."
 This heroic attack was made by the same soldiers who ran away at Lambusart and Fleurus.
 Barrois fought at the Battle of the Roer (Aldenhoven) on 2 October.
 In this action, Marceau and Mayer captured Düren but Haquin's division was sent on a flank march and did not arrive until nightfall.
 Nevertheless, the Austrians withdrew that night.

 During the Second Siege of Mainz Barrois was promoted to captain adjutant-major.
 Actually, Marceau's division and the 9th Light Infantry were engaged at the siege of Ehrenbreitstein Fortress from 15 September to 17 October 1795.
 Barrois fought at the Battle of Neuwied on 18 April 1797.
-He was transferred to Brest in order to take part in the 1798 expedition to Ireland.
+He was transferred to Brest to take part in the 1798 expedition to Ireland.
 Later he was assigned to the Vendée.
 The 9th Light was assigned to the Army of Reserve and fought at the Battle of Marengo on 14 June 1800 as part of Jean Boudet's division.
 It performed so well that Napoleon had the word incomparable embroidered on the regimental flag.
 In October 1800, Barrois was appointed chef de bataillon.